 - Customers are still eligible if account is in arrears or on a payment plan

-- Account must have minimum average charge of at least $125 per year to receive CAP credit (new homeowners in their first year of residence at the home and without billing history are eligible to apply)
+- New homeowners in their first year of residence at the home and without billing history are eligible to apply

 If the application meets the Commission’s initial eligibility criteria, Commission personnel will confirm the applicant’s income eligibility by reviewing the LIHEAP approval letter.